GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Experiments

 We next compare the cloud removal performance of the SAR-to-optical image translation approach, SAR2OPT to the SAR-optical data fusion based approaches.
 SAR2OPT, which relies solely on SAR images, can reconstruct prominent geometric characteristics related to roads, crop fields, etc. But it suffers from content vanishing because the specific potentials and peculiarities of optical images cannot be fully compensated from the SAR images.
 Moreover, a distinct difference in the color distribution of SAR2OPT's reconstruction results and ground truth can be observed.
-SAR-Opt-cGAN~\citep{grohnfeldt2018conditional} adopts the same generator architecture as SAR2OPT while taking both the cloudy optical image and the SAR image as input.
-It performs better than SAR2OPT on PSNR but worse than SAR2OPT on SSIM.
-And as shown in the second scene of Fig.~\ref{fig:SOTA}, for the road on the right, the SAR image clearly emphasizes the surface's physical properties.
+SAR-Opt-cGAN adopts the same generator architecture as SAR2OPT while taking both the cloudy optical image and the SAR image as input.
+However, it performs worse than SAR2OPT which only takes the SAR images as input.
+And as shown in the second scene of Fig.~\ref{fig:SOTA}, the SAR image clearly emphasizes the surface's physical properties.
 SAR-Opt-cGAN fails to reconstruct it while SAR2OPT does.
 It demonstrates the challenge of taking advantage of multi-modal data fusion while avoiding the performance degradation caused by the undesirable effects in each modality.
-To some extent, DSen2-CR~\citep{meraner2020cloud} alleviates the performance degradation caused by the undesirable effects by utilizing a deeper generator.
+Simulation-Fusion GAN suffers from the performance degradation caused by the undesirable effects in simulated optical image besides the cloudy optical and SAR images, and also has poor color fidelity.
+To some extent, DSen2-CR alleviates the performance degradation caused by the undesirable effects by utilizing a tailored generator.
 However, its gain is still limited.